When we talk about God’s grace it is defined as unmerited favor. Something we are given by God in abundance even though we don’t deserve it.

 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.
 Ephesians 4:32

 It doesn’t stop there, though.
 We are also told to respond to non-Christians with grace, something that escapes so many Christ-followers.

 Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.
 Colossians 4:6

 Not only do many Christians respond to fellow believers with hatred and vitriol, they respond to non-Christians in the same way.
 So not Christ-like.
 So not kingdom-building.
 So not cool.

 This idea of grace will gush from this website.

 I want women to realize that this gift of grace is for every one of them as much as anyone else.
-I want our writers to be gracious towards each other when their theology doesn’t align.
+I want our writers to be gracious towards each other when their doctrine doesn’t align.
 I want our readers to see grace played out in the articles and the conversations.
-On this website, I want the idea of grace to be walked not just talked.
+On this website, I want the idea of grace to be walked, not just talked.

 And that’s what “Grace” has to do with it.
 I just figured “and Such” would cover everything else.